osm-nz/linz-address-import/SPEC.md

       }
     },

-    // 2️⃣ to edit a feature, the `id` should start with `SPECIAL_EDIT_`
+    // 2️⃣ to edit a feature, set `__action` to `edit`.
+You can only edit the tags,
-    //    You can only edit the tags, not the geometry (although you can
-    //    move nodes, see example 3).
+    //    not the geometry (although you can move nodes, see example 3).
     {
       "type": "Feature",
-      "id": "SPECIAL_EDIT_123",
-      "geometry": {
+      "id": "r123", // required - the OSM id of the feature "geometry": {
         // approximate current geometry is required.
 It could be a centroid, or
         // one of the nodes of the way, or just a rough coordinate.
 Or a way.